PynPoint/PynPoint/docs/near.rst

 Example
 -------

-The example data reduction is based on simulated data which can be downloaded |data|.
-The pipeline requires a folder for ``working_place``, ``input_place``, and ``output_place``.
+The :class:`~pynpoint.core.pypeline.Pypeline` of PynPoint requires a folder for the ``working_place``, ``input_place``, and ``output_place``.
 These are the working folder with the database and configuration file, the default data input folder, and default output folder for results, respectively.

-Before we start running PynPoint, we have to sort the data in three different folders such that they can be read separately into the database.
-The folders can be provided with the ``input_dir`` parameter in the :class:`~pynpoint.readwrite.fitsreading.FitsReadingModule` that we will use.
-The FITS files contain a simulated reference PSF (`Ref_PSF_aCenA.fits`) and the coronagraphic data of chop A (`set1.fits`) and chop B (`set2.fits`).
+Before we start running PynPoint, we have to put the raw NEAR data in the default input folder or the location that is provided as ``input_dir`` in the :class:`~pynpoint.readwrite.nearreading.NearReadingModule`.

 A basic description of the pipeline modules is given in the comments of the example script.
 More in-depth information of all the input parameters can be found in the :ref:`api`.